 - Will it satisfy like a cigarette?

 - Will it last as long as a pack of cigarettes?

 Considering most people initially turned to e-cigs as a possibly better alternative to tobacco, this is a fair line of questioning.
 But, in the years since, the vaping industry has grown and evolved well beyond what it was.

 Vaping vs. Smoking: Quantifying the Differences

 Today, you can find a plethora of readily available vaping devices in all shapes and sizes – and with this evolution, our vaping needs and practices have grown, as well.
-Because of this, it’s no longer accurate to make blanket claims of “XXX puffs per cartridge” or “Lasts the equivalent of two packs of cigarettes,” which were (and still are) some of the predominant taglines used by many e-cig companies.
+Because of this, it’s no longer accurate to make blanket claims of “XXX puffs per tank” or “Lasts the equivalent of two packs of cigarettes,” which were (and still are) some of the predominant taglines used by many e-cig companies.
 (Heck, similar verbiage still appears on our website, but it is now used to help beginner vapers decide which nicotine level will suit their needs.)

 While early adopters of e-cigarettes may have used them in a similar fashion to tobacco, many users quickly changed their habits after realizing vaping was a notably different practice.
 In short, your e-cig isn’t just a replacement for a tobacco cigarette anymore.
 It’s an entirely new way to satisfy those cravings, while appealing to other senses, as well.

 Generally, smokers take 8-12 puffs per lit cigarette (depending on length), each lasting roughly 2-3 seconds.
 They also typically let the cigarette burn idly between puffs, then extinguish the cigarette before it burns down to the filter.

 Although most smokers’ habits are essentially similar, there are variations that depend on the individual.
 Some only take a handful of small puffs, while others inhale more frequently per session.
 Some smokers inhale more deeply than others, and so on.